juju-solutions/layer-cwr/README.md

       controller=lxd

-Running this action will result in a new job in Jenkins called `charm-<charmname>` that will poll the repository once every 5 minutes.
-In case new commits are found, bundletester will test your charm and the result will be pushed to the store (again, given you have opted in).
+Running this action will result in a new job in Jenkins called `charm-<charmname>`.
+This job is triggered by a webhook that is available in the output of the action.
+You will need to add this webhook under Settings->Webhooks of your github repository.

+    juju show-action-output <action_id>

 ## Build on Release

 If you want to drive your releases using tags directly from github, call the `build-on-release` juju action.
 This job has the same set of parameters as above but the ending jenkins job will build/test/push your charm only if you add a tag to your github repository.
+Again, setting a webhook on your github repository is required.

 Combining the two jobs gives you a basic yet powerful CI workflow.